ba-careerpath-7/TESLA_Stock_Price_Prediction_Project/README.md

 Linear Regression was the best model out of all models since it had the lowest rMSE (It appears that many of the predictors were linearly correlated).

+📊 Bar plot of each 7 regression model's rMSE values:
 <img width="1349" height="718" alt="github_tesla_1" src="https://github.com/user-attachments/assets/55930890-a125-42da-8388-884845379f38" />

-Here is a plot of Linear Regression's predicted stock price values for 2025:
+📊 Here is a plot of Linear Regression's predicted stock price values for 2025:
 <img width="1653" height="904" alt="github_tesla_2" src="https://github.com/user-attachments/assets/501ac8c5-dba6-416a-91f7-dbed812e60ab" />

 **Why do I not see a straight line?**